umair-666/DSA-everyday/README.md

 # DSA-everyday
-Checkout the "Daily Problem of the Day" from Leetcode and GeeksforGeeks
+Checkout the "Daily Problem of the Day" from LeetCode and GeeksforGeeks